-- 6.3.3 Development affecting residential gardens should ensure that green space provided by gardens is maintained and take opportunities to enhance biodiversity of private gardens. - 6.3.4 A major feature of development of Milton Keynes as a new town has been the provision of landscaped and open spaces including green, open areas adjacent to highways.
-These are important to the character of the area; they provide valuable resource for biodiversity and contribute to the wellbeing of local residents.
+- 6.3.3 Development affecting residential gardens should ensure that private green space provided by gardens is maintained and take opportunities to enhance the biodiversity of private gardens. - 6.3.4 A major feature of development of Milton Keynes as a new town has been the provision of landscaped and open spaces including green, open areas adjacent to highways.
+These are important to the character of the area and they provide valuable resource for biodiversity and contribute to the wellbeing of local residents.
 There are some small areas of open space adjacent to existing residential properties.
-Where these contribute to a larger area of open space these should be protected; areas which are of less significance may be better incorporated into adjacent gardens, particularly if maintenance is onerous or impractical. - 6.3.5 The parish benefits from close proximity to Willen Lake and Campbell Park which are strategic assets for Milton Keynes.
-It is important to ensure that any proposals for change do not adversely affect residents within the parish.
+Where these contribute to a larger area of open space these should be protected but other areas which are of less significance may be better incorporated into adjacent gardens, particularly if maintenance is onerous or impractical. - 6.3.5 The parish benefits from close proximity to Willen Lake and Campbell Park which are strategic assets for Milton Keynes.
+It is important to ensure that any proposals for change do not adversely affect residents within the parish (see Pledge 2 above).